qcarpentier/walking-character/README.md

 * **Quentin Carpentier** - *Made it educational* - [qcarpentier](https://github.com/qcarpentier)

-See also the list of [contributors](https://github.com/qcarpentier/walking-character/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details